Multan: Cityscape

 Multan's urban typology is similar to other ancient cities in South Asia, such as Peshawar, Lahore, and Delhi, all of which were founded near a major river, and included an old walled city, as well as a royal citadel.
 Unlike those cities, Multan has lost its royal citadel, as it was largely destroyed by the British in 1848, which negatively impacted the urban fabric of the city.

-Multan's old neighbourhood homes exemplify Muslim concerns regarding privacy and defense against the city's harsh climate.
+Multan's old neighbourhood homes exemplify concerns regarding privacy and defense against the city's harsh climate.
 The urban morphology is characterized by small and private cul-de-sacs branching off of bazaars and larger arteries.

 A distinct Multani style of architecture began taking root in the 14th century with the establishment of funerary monuments, and is characterized by large brick walls reinforced by wooden anchors, with inward sloping roofs.
 Funerary architecture is also reflected in the city's residential quarters, which borrow architectural and decorative elements from Multan's mausolea.